 Today more than ever, kitchen counters are increasingly becoming the go-to spot for eating, entertaining, lounging, and working.
 Kitchen bar stools have thus become a huge kitchen essential, and it’s important that you find one that best suits your home.
-We’ve come up with this guide to help you choose the perfect kitchen barstool.
+Roomhints interviewed our designer community to create this guide to help you choose the perfect kitchen barstool.

 Design by Morgan Mullen Design

 Perhaps the first thing you have to do before you even start your search is know what height you need for your kitchen stool.
 A kitchen stool that is not the appropriate height will not only feel uncomfortable to sit on and dine in, but will look disproportionate aesthetically.

 How high should a kitchen stool be?

 Kitchen stools are generally either counter stools or bar stools, for your kitchen countertop or home bar, respectively.
 The standard height for kitchen countertops is 36″, and the standard height for counter stools is 24″-26″.
 The standard height for bars (at home and in commercial spaces) is 42″, and the standard height for bar stools is 30″.
 Additionally, make sure that there is 9″-12″ of space between the bottom of the countertop and the stool so that there is plenty of leg room.

 You also want to measure the width of your kitchen island to see how many stools can fit at your counter.
 Make sure that there is ample space between each stool so that the chairs don’t look too cluttered and people have space to sit and dine without elbowing their neighbors.
 Leave about 5 inches of space between each stool, and make sure that each stool has about 24″-30″ of area space.
 Divide the width of your kitchen island by how many inches of space you need for each stool to figure out how many stools you should buy.
 In other words, if your kitchen island is 90″ wide, you’ll need 3 stools for 30″ of space for each.